TyW-98/computer-vision-rock-paper-scissors/README.md

 # Computer Vision Rock Paper Scissors Project

 This project allows users to play rock paper scissors against a computer, where a camera is used to take in user's choice.
+The input from the camera is then feed into an image classifier model to determine whether the user's choice is rock, paper, scissors or nothing.
 ## Milestone 1
 * Setup of Github repository to store project files.